joeymich/crud-application/README.md

 # crud-application
-Crud application created using the tkinter gui module.
+Crud application created using the tkinter module.
 Data is stored in json files so that info is saved between sessions.
-The gui is modeled after a sneaker bot.
+The gui is modeled to be a Supreme bot.

 ## Installation
 To Install Files: